AI Trail Analysis

 Best times to hike⌄

-Mornings offer cooler temperatures and fewer crowds, especially during warmer months.
-Late afternoon can provide beautiful lighting for photos.
-Spring and fall offer pleasant temperatures and vibrant foliage (fall) or strong waterfall flow (spring).
-Midday on weekends can be crowded due to the trail's accessibility and popularity.
+Mornings offer cooler temperatures and fewer crowds, while late afternoon can provide beautiful lighting for photos.
+Spring and fall offer vibrant foliage and comfortable temperatures, while summer is great for enjoying the waterfall.
+Midday weekends can be very busy due to the trail's accessibility.

 Wildlife & plants⌄